Roza Shanina

 Roza Georgiyevna Shanina (Note: In the commendation lists Shanina's patronymic is Georgiyevna, while in her birth certificate and in several other sources the patronymic goes as Yegorovna.
 The Russian given name Yegor is a form of Georgiy.) (Ро́за Гео́ргиевна Ша́нина, /ru/; 3 April 1924 – 28 January 1945 (Note: On Shanina's grave her death day is indicated as 27 January.
 This article uses the date provided in Shanina's death notification and other sources.)) was a Soviet sniper during World War II who was credited with over 50 kills.
 Shanina volunteered for the military after the death of her brother in 1941 and chose to be a sniper on the front line.
 Praised for her shooting accuracy, Shanina was capable of precisely hitting enemy personnel and making doublets (two target hits by two rounds fired in quick succession).

 In 1944, a Canadian newspaper described Shanina as "the unseen terror of East Prussia".
 She became the first servicewoman of the 3rd Belorussian Front to receive the Order of Glory.
 Shanina was killed in action during the East Prussian Offensive while shielding the severely wounded commander of an artillery unit.
 Shanina's actions received praise during her lifetime, but conflicted with the Soviet policy of sparing snipers from heavy battles.
-Shanina kept a war diary that was first published in 1965.
+Shanina kept a war diary that was first published in 1965 and later translated into English.